 Her blog often has just one or a few posts each month -- or even no posts.
 That's terrible marketing and fatal for building a following.
-A blog report about BookExpo America has abundant bad grammar including "publishers [no hyphen] booth," "Know what your [no hyphen and 'e'] talking about," "to busy,” "less people," "less booths" and "that" instead of "who."
+A blog report about BookExpo America has abundant bad grammar including "publishers [no apostrophe] booth," "Know what your [no apostrophe and 'e'] talking about," "to busy,” "less people," "less booths" and "that" instead of "who."
 YIPES!

 One blog post title is "Should I only market online?"
 The misplaced "only" is a common error that is normally avoided after puberty.
 An expert marketer and author should know better.